5 Reasons You Can’t Let Tendonitis Go Untreated

 We encourage you to contact us for an appointment at Better Health Anchorage or Better Health Juneau.

-Our friendly staff will be happy to check your insurance coverage and find out what your deductible or copay is.
+Our friendly staff will be happy to check your insurance coverage and determine your deductible or copay.
 If you don’t have insurance, this doesn’t mean that you can’t afford the treatment you deserve.
 Read this article first!

 Don’t suffer in pain!
 Get started down the road to recovery and get back to living a healthy, pain-free life!